Skip to content

 static init(level?, fileName?): void

 Initialize a logger if it wasn't initialized before - this method is meant to be used when there is no intention to replace an existing logger.
-The logger will filter all logs with a level lower than the given level, If given a fileName argument, will write the logs to files postfixed with fileName.
+The logger will filter all logs with a level lower than the given level.
+If given a fileName argument, will write the logs to files postfixed with fileName.
 If fileName isn't provided, the logs will be written to the console.
-To turn off the logger, provide the level "off".

 Parameters